omerfarukz/beat-light/README.md

 # beat-light
-Demo source code of the app publish in 2016.
+Source code(preview) of the app.
+Publish in 2016.

 ![icon](beat_light.png)